 Download the latest release, unzip to a folder and create a separate folder called "songs" next to the executable: this is where you place your MIDI files.
 You need to set up FFXIV correctly for BMP to function as intended:

 - Through the launcher settings, select DirectX 11 as renderer.

-- In-game, make sure the performance keys are all keybound by opening performance mode, clicking the cog icon, and assigning all of the keys.
-Do not use keybinds that need Shift, Ctrl or other modifiers.
+- In-game, make sure the performance keys are all keybound.
+For this, open performance mode, click the cog icon, Keyboard Controls, check "Assign all notes to keyboard" and assign all of the keys.
+This is just an example, any set of keybinds can work.
+However, do not use keybinds that need Shift, Ctrl or other modifiers.

 - Make sure you have .NET Framework 4.6.2 installed.

 Midi files are tiny files to describe sequences of notes and the information surrounding them, commonly used for instrumental compositions.
 Bard Music Player makes use of Midi files and Midi input for playing back notes in-game.

 Midi files makes use of tracks.
 Tracks can be thought like different parts of the song - for example, the left or the right hand on a two-track song.
 Tracks can also contain "hidden" playback settings, even when no notes are seen on the track - be careful!
 Tracks in BMP follow a "t0" format.

 FFXIV performance is limited, so most midis downloaded from internet won't be played properly and have to be edited and adapted.
 This will be explained more in-depth in its own manual subpage.
 Midis downloaded from the BMP repository are edited to be compatible with the program, so you can start checking there.

 - Song explorer: Here you can type a filename to search for a song in your "songs" folder.
 The left button allows to reload a loaded song, stopping playback and reverting to 00:00.